inpefess/isabelle-client/README.rst

 * `for Coq <https://github.com/IBM/pycoq>`__
 * `another one for Coq <https://github.com/ejgallego/pycoq>`__

-Modules helping to inetract with Isabelle server from Python are parts of the `Proving for Fun
+Modules helping to interact with Isabelle server from Python are parts of the `Proving for Fun
 <https://github.com/maxhaslbeck/proving-contest-backends>`__ project.